Europa (moon): Plumes

 The Hubble Space Telescope acquired an image of Europa in 2012 that was interpreted to be a plume of water vapour erupting from near its south pole.
 The image suggests the plume may be 200 km high, or more than 20 times the height of Mt.
 Everest., though recent observations and modeling suggest that typical Europan plumes may be much smaller.
 It has been suggested that if plumes exist, they are episodic and likely to appear when Europa is at its farthest point from Jupiter, in agreement with tidal force modeling predictions.
 Additional imaging evidence from the Hubble Space Telescope was presented in September 2016.

 In May 2018, astronomers provided supporting evidence of water plume activity on Europa, based on an updated critical analysis of data obtained from the Galileo space probe, which orbited Jupiter between 1995 and 2003.
 Galileo flew by Europa in 1997 within 206 km of the moon's surface and the researchers suggest it may have flown through a water plume.
 Such plume activity could help researchers in a search for life from the subsurface Europan ocean without having to land on the moon.

 The tidal forces are about 1,000 times stronger than the Moon's effect on Earth.
 The only other moon in the Solar System exhibiting water vapor plumes is Enceladus.
 The estimated eruption rate at Europa is about 7000 kg/s compared to about 200 kg/s for the plumes of Enceladus.
-If confirmed, it would open the possibility of a flyby through the plume and obtain a sample to analyze in situ without having to use a lander and drill through kilometres of ice.
+If confirmed, it would open the possibility of a flyby through the plume to obtain a sample to analyze in situ.
+This would avoid having to use a lander to drill through kilometres of ice.

 In November 2020, a study was published in the peer-reviewed scientific journal Geophysical Research Letters suggesting that the plumes may originate from water within the crust of Europa as opposed to its subsurface ocean.
 The study's model, using images from the Galileo space probe, proposed that a combination of freezing and pressurization may result in at least some of the cryovolcanic activity.
-The pressure generated by migrating briny water pockets would thus, eventually, burst through the crust thereby creating these plumes.
-The theory that cryovolcanism on Europa could be triggered by freezing and pressurization of liquid pockets in the icy crust was first proposed by researchers at the University of Hawai'i at Mānoa in 2003, who were the first to model this process.
+The pressure generated by migrating briny water pockets would thus, eventually, burst through the crust, thereby creating these plumes.
+The hypothesis that cryovolcanism on Europa could be triggered by freezing and pressurization of liquid pockets in the icy crust was first proposed by Sarah Fagents at the University of Hawaiʻi at Mānoa, who in 2003, was the first to model and publish work on this process.
 A press release from NASA's Jet Propulsion Laboratory referencing the November 2020 study suggested that plumes sourced from migrating liquid pockets could potentially be less hospitable to life.
-This is due to a lack of substantial energy for organisms to thrive off of, unlike proposed hydrothermal vents on the subsurface ocean floor.
+This is due to a lack of substantial energy for organisms to thrive off, unlike proposed hydrothermal vents on the subsurface ocean floor.